 Manufacturers may choose a material based on the properties that they need their part to have.
 There are many different polymer materials that manufacturers can choose from.
 The most common are silicone and neoprene.
 However, there are many other kinds:

 In almost all industrial applications, rubber to metal bonding is an essential stage in the process of creating durable molded rubber parts.
-However, don’t be fooled by inexpensive parts - they quality of the bond is everything and low cost generally means cut corners.
+However, don’t be fooled by inexpensive parts - the quality of the bond is everything and low cost generally means cutting corners.

 Our free resource covers everything you need to know about custom rubber parts, including top molding methods, the manufacturing process, and more.

 The quality of a rubber molded part is easily identifiable based on the adhesive application.
 For instance, inferior molded rubber parts will have inconsistent (even hand applied) adhesives, as opposed to perfectly consistent, mechanically applied adhesives.
-The latter are vastly superior and will create high-quality parts that last.
-Low cost parts typically have inferior adhesives and bonding processes - meaning the part (and your) equipment will likely see failure - which will cost a lot more than the part!
+The latter is vastly superior and will create high-quality parts that last.
+Low-cost parts typically have inferior adhesives and bonding processes - meaning the part and your equipment will likely see failure - which will cost a lot more than the part!

 There are a few reasons why a manufacturer may choose to purchase custom molded rubber: